Germany's defence minister resigns amid Ukraine criticism | Law-Order

 - Germany

-Germany's much-criticised defence minister announced her resignation on Monday, as her department steers the massive project of modernising the country's military and oversees expanding weapons deliveries to Ukraine.
+Germany's much-criticized defence minister announced her resignation on Monday, as her department steers the massive project of modernising the country's military and oversees expanding weapons deliveries to Ukraine.

 “The valuable work of the soldiers and many people in my department must stand in the foreground,” she said.

+“The chancellor respects the decision by Ms. Lambrecht and thanks her for her good work in these difficult and challenging times,'' Christiane Hoffmann told reporters in Berlin.

+She said a replacement would be announced “soon.”
+Hoffmann added that it was important to Scholz to ensure gender parity among ministers, but declined to comment on a possibility of a wider Cabinet reshuffle.

-The 57-year-old has been defence minister since Scholz became chancellor in December 2021.
+The 57-year-old Lambrecht has been defence minister since Scholz became chancellor in December 2021.

 Germany has given Ukraine substantial support in recent months, including howitzers, Gepard self-propelled anti-aircraft guns and the first of four IRIS-T surface-to-air missile systems.